deepakmahakale/blog/_posts/2021-04-26-5-must-have-gems-in-ror-development-environment.markdown

 end
 ```

-Last but not the least `rspec-rails` is a must to to ensure you application is
+Last but not least `rspec-rails` is a must to ensure your application is
-well tested and to avoid any unintended bugs in the existing features.
+well tested and to avoid introducing any unintended bugs in the existing features.

-RSpec also provides lot of methods to test various scenarios.
-Visit the github repository of rspec-rails for the list of available [matchers](https://github.com/rspec/rspec-rails#helpful-rails-matchers)
+RSpec also provides a lot of methods to test various scenarios.
+Visit the GitHub repository of rspec-rails for the list of available [matchers](https://github.com/rspec/rspec-rails#helpful-rails-matchers)

 Make sure to run the following command once you have installed the gem.